Traditional Program Sequence / Curriculum:

 – All Nursing courses are sequential; successful completion of courses in each semester is prerequisite to enrollment in courses in the next.

--Our standard curriculum is offered Fall and Spring terms only, however, due to clinical site availability, any student may be required to take a nursing course in Summer or January Term.
+-Our traditional BSN curriculum is offered Fall and Spring terms only, however, due to clinical site availability, any student may be required to take a nursing course in Summer or January Term.

-– General Education and core requirements must be successfully completed before the BSN degree will be granted.
+– General Education and core requirements must be successfully completed before entering the BSN program.

 – All nursing courses must be completed with a minimum grade of “C” (2.0 on a 4.0 scale) to be considered successfully completed.